Take a look at the links below for lots of information about bees.

 This site contains information about bumblebees, honey bees and solitary bees

-However, if the links below do not provide what you are looking for, please check the navigation bar (left), or use the search tool in the margin (right).
+However, if the links below do not provide what you are looking for, please try the search bar, or check the navigation bar (left).

 Why Do Bees Buzz?

 they make that buzzing sound?
 Find out more here about how these wonderful insects make one of our favourite sounds of summer.

 Are bees more or less the same?